Shawna22/Design-Inhibitor-for-HPIV-3/README.md

 ## Step 4: Docking

 The 3D structure of the target protein was extracted from PDB ID [1V3D](https://www.rcsb.org/structure/1V3D).
 AutoDock was used to perform molecular docking between the small molecules and the target binding site.
+Make sure you retrived required files for preparing.py and docking.py from [Meeko](https://github.com/forlilab/Meeko/).

 ```bash
 python preparing.py